 4/1.15/3.6.1 Appendix 30B allotment and frequency assignments

-In accordance with recognizing j) of Resolution 172 (WRC-19), there are established criteria in Annex 4 to Appendix 30B comprising single-entry and aggregate values to protect RR Appendix 30B assignments so the earth stations on aircraft and vessels communicating with GSO space stations shall ensure protection of, and not impose undue constraints on, those services and their future development.
+In accordance with recognizing j) of Resolution 172 (WRC-19), there are established criteria in Annex 4 to Appendix 30B comprising single-entry and aggregate values to protect RR Appendix 30B assignments so the A-ESIMs and M-ESIMs communicating with GSO space stations shall ensure protection of, and not impose undue constraints on, those services and their future development.

-Technical characteristics of A-ESIM and M-ESIM communicating with a GSO space station in the FSS shall comply with the envelope defined in Appendix 30B, also within the envelope characteristics of notified earth stations associated with the satellite network with which the ESIMs communicate, and/or with the coordination agreements reached between administrations.
+Technical characteristics of A-ESIM and M-ESIM communicating with a GSO space station in the FSS shall comply with the envelope characteristics of the Appendix 30B notified earth stations associated with the satellite network with which the ESIMs communicate, and/or with the coordination agreements reached between administrations.

 4/1.15/3.6.2 Non-geostationary FSS satellite systems

-In accordance with recognizing b) of Resolution 172 (WRC-19), the technical characteristics of A-ESIM and M-ESIM communicating with a GSO FSS shall comply with the envelope defined in Appendix 30B and/or with the coordination agreements reached between administrations.
+In accordance with recognizing b) of Resolution 172 (WRC-19), the technical characteristics of A-ESIM and M-ESIM communicating with a GSO FSS shall comply with the envelope characteristics of the Appendix 30B notified earth stations associated with the satellite network with which the ESIM communicates, and/or with the coordination agreements reached between administrations.

 Provisions 22.26 – 22.28 of the Radio Regulations, specify limits for the e.i.r.p. emitted by an earth station of a GSO satellite network, operating in the 12.75-13.25 GHz band, for any off-axis angle which is 3° or more off the main-lobe axis of a GSO earth station antenna, thereby limiting emissions from GSO earth stations which could impact satellites in non-GSO satellite systems.
-These provisions would also apply to earth stations on aircraft and vessels which would limit the e.i.r.p. levels transmitted towards non-GSO satellite systems [therefore the interference [environment] for non-GSO FSS is expected to remain unchanged].
+These provisions would also apply to A-ESIMs and M-ESIMs which would limit the e.i.r.p. levels transmitted towards non-GSO satellite systems [therefore the interference [environment] for non-GSO FSS is expected to remain unchanged].
 For further information on this issue see also Annex 3 of draft new Resolution [A115].

 4/1.15/3.6.3 Earth exploration-satellite service, space research service in frequency band 13.25-13.4 GHz